Table of Contents

 Step 1 – Find Your Container

 Choose your container and make sure it’s clean.
-You’ll want your terrarium to look pristine, so be sure to not leave any streaks or water marks.
-Your container should have some depth to it because you’ll be putting down a few layers of different materials.
+You’ll want your terrarium to look pristine, so be sure to not leave any streaks or watermarks.
+Your container should have some depth to it because you’ll be putting down a few different terrarium layers.

 Also, your container should have a top that’s easy to remove with plenty of space to fit your hands in order to work.
 I chose this glass beverage dispenser that my boyfriend gave me a few years ago.
 I always thought it was so pretty but never had the chance to use it.

 Below are a few container suggestions that I think would make nice terrariums.
 It’s important that it has a wide-enough mouth for you to work in, some depth for the different layers, and a removable lid.

 It’s a little pricey, but this is the one I was given as a gift.

 Here is a nice beginner-friendly option.